 Winter storm clobbers northern New England, knocks out power

-To continue reading up to 10 premium articles, you must register , or sign up and take advantage of this exclusive offer: Lee Miller, Port Carbon, Pa., cuts through the snow on Coal Street in Port Carbon, Pa., on Thursday, Dec.
+Lee Miller, Port Carbon, Pa., cuts through the snow on Coal Street in Port Carbon, Pa., on Thursday, Dec.
 29, 2016.
-PORTLAND, Maine - A winter storm brought more than 2 feet of snow to parts of northern New England overnight, and more than 100,000 homes and businesses were without power by Friday morning in hard-hit Maine.

 Add your comments below